rgovindjee/python-nbody/README.md

     str img_filename # The name of the file that corresponds to the image that depicts the body (for example, jupiter.gif)
 ```

 Your instance variables must be named exactly as above.
-The reason we call them by double letters, e.g. `xx_pos` rather than `x_pos` is to reduce the chance of typos.
+The reason we call them by float letters, e.g. `xx_pos` rather than `x_pos` is to reduce the chance of typos.
 In past semesters, students have accidentally pressed x when they meant y, and this has caused significant debugging hassle.
 After adding the 6 instance variables above, add in a Body constructor (`__init__`) that can initialize an instance of the Body class.
 Later on, an instance of the Body class can represent a planet, star, or various objects in this universe.
 The signature of the first constructor should be:

 ```python
 def __init__(self, xx_pos: float, yy_pos: float, xx_vel: float,